teimilola/teimilola.github.io/_posts/2020-01-01-organizational-toolkit.md

 The most useful aspect for me is using the combination of web clipper and notes to create personalized "textbooks" for concepts that I want to study.
 For example, I have a "Logistic Regression" notebook with blog posts, PDFs, and my personal notes, collected over years of reading, browsing, attending talks and lectures.
 It's perfect for refreshing my knowledge of a specific topic.

 All that said, after years of using Evernote, I'm feeling more and more ready to jump to a new note-taking app.
 Based on what I've read about the company, I have a nervous feeling that they might be about to disappear, and I'm increasingly frustrated by the lack of text formatting tools (e.g., no heading options).
-I just haven't found a compelling alternative yet.
+But I haven't found a compelling alternative, so I probably won't be leaving any time soon.

 ### Pros
 Tried and true.
 Simple UI.
 Web clipper works perfectly.
 Web, mobile, and OSX apps are all great.
 Never had any reliability issue over the years.
 Good record on privacy.